fragglet/yocton/README.md

 ## Unicode

-Yocton is "UTF-8 friendly" but does not have any special support for Unicode.
+Yocton is "UTF-8 friendly" but does not include special support for Unicode.
 This is in keeping with its typeless format - strings are really just arbitrary sequences of bytes which can contain any kind of binary data (UTF-8, ASCII with extended code pages, or even other Unicode encodings).